 At the PRA, Professor Feridun was in charge of the microprudential supervision of subsidiaries and branches of a portfolio of global systemically important banks (G-SIBs) in the UK.
 He also chaired the Emerging Markets Roundtable at the Bank of England.

 Professor Feridun has held various academic visitor positions at University of Oxford Faculty of Law, University of Cambridge Department of Economics, London School of Economics Systemic Risk Centre and King’s College London School of Law, where he undertook research on the financial regulation implications of Brexit.

-Professor Feridun is currently a faculty member at the Department of Banking and Finance at Eastern Mediterranean University in Cyprus.
+Professor Feridun is currently the chair of the Centre for Financial Regulation and Risk Management and a faculty member at the Department of Banking and Finance at Eastern Mediterranean University in Cyprus.